lost-heart-hurts/learngit/readme.txt

 Git is free software distributed under the GPL.
 Vim is too hard to use.
 Git has a mutable index called stage.
-Git tracks changes not files.
+Git tracks changes of files not files.